Understanding the B1 Organisational Competence Proof for Your AFS Licence Application (Updated June 2025)

 Introduction to the B1 Organisational Competence Proof

 Applying for an Australian Financial Services Licence (AFSL) necessitates that applicants demonstrate organisational competence to ASIC.
-This demonstration is a crucial aspect of a successful application, as ASIC is responsible for assessing applications to ensure that only competent entities are authorised to provide financial services in Australia.
-The B1 Organisational Competence proof document is identified as a core proof document that applicant must provide to ASIC as part of their AFSL application lodgement.
+This demonstration remains a crucial aspect of a successful application, as ASIC is responsible for assessing applications to ensure that only competent entities are authorised to provide financial services in Australia.
+Prior to the application process changes on 16 June 2025, the B1 Organisational Competence proof was one of the essential documents you need for an AFSL application that applicants were required to provide to ASIC as part of their lodgement.

 What is the B1 Organisational Competence Proof?